Neurofibrosarcoma and Schwannoma

 A very small percentage of nerve sheath tumors are malignant.
 These are known as malignant peripheral nerve sheath tumors, or neurofibrosarcomas.

 Because neurofibrosarcoma originates in nerves, it is considered part of a group of cancers called soft tissue sarcomas.
 Soft tissue sarcomas are uncommon.
-They make up only about 1% of all cancers diagnosed each year.
-Neurofibrosarcomas make up about 6% of that 1%.
+They make up less than 1% of all cancers diagnosed each year.
+Neurofibrosarcomas account for only a small number of these soft sarcomas.

 Neurofibrosarcoma is usually found in the arms and legs.
 However, it also can affect the lower back, head, or neck.